SergeBud/springboottests/README.md

 - started testcontainer mongo before all tests
 - the first test put some data into mongo
 - the second read data from mongo to prove, this mongo is the same.

+##NOTE:
+pushed not the latest versions cause needed to test everything with specific ones.
+If you want springbood 3+ and java11+ then no need in @DirtiesContext or something.
+Hope it helps.